Lapis0875/CitizenQuest/README.md

 # CitizenQuest
 Minecraft RPG-Quest plugin for Paper.
-Using Citizen API This plugin is made for **OJR server**.
+This plugin offers its own Quest configuration, content files.